-For more than 20 years, the Ocean Discovery Lecture Series (formerly the Distinguished Lecturer Series) has brought the remarkable scientific results and discoveries of the International Ocean Discovery Program and its predecessor programs to academic research institutions, museums, and aquaria.
-Since 1991, more than 1,000 presentations to diverse audiences have been made through the Lecture Series.
+For over 20 years, the Ocean Discovery Lecture Series (formerly the Distinguished Lecturer Series) has brought the remarkable scientific results and discoveries of the International Ocean Discovery Program and its predecessor programs to academic research institutions, museums, and aquaria.
+Since 1991, over 1,000 presentations to diverse audiences have been made through the Lecture Series.

 LIFE IN THE MARINE CRUSTAL BIOSPHERE